of Aboriginal and Torres Strait Islander people had low/moderate levels of psychological distress and 31% had high/very high levels, in 2018–19

 For the latest data on the Closing the Gap targets, see the Closing the Gap Information Repository.

-The new National Aboriginal and Torres Strait Islander Health Plan 2021-2031 (the Health Plan), provides a strong overarching policy framework for Aboriginal and Torres Strait Islander health and wellbeing and is the first national health document to address the health targets and priority reforms of the National Agreement.
-Priority 6 of the Health Plan focuses on ‘Social and emotional wellbeing and trauma-aware, healing-informed approaches’ to service delivery.
-Priority 10 of the Health Plan focuses on mental health and suicide prevention.
+The National Aboriginal and Torres Strait Islander Health Plan 2021-2031 (the Health Plan), released in December 2021, provides a strong overarching policy framework for Aboriginal and Torres Strait Islander health and wellbeing.
+The Health Plan was developed in genuine partnership with Aboriginal and Torres Strait Islander leaders and is the first national health document to address the health targets and priority reforms of the National Agreement.

 Burden of disease

-In 2018, mental and substance use disorders were the leading cause (23%) of total disease burden for Indigenous Australians, and was responsible for 42% of the non-fatal burden (46% for males and 38% for females).
+In 2018, mental and substance use disorders were estimated to cause 54,263 years of healthy life lost (disability-adjusted life years or DALY).
+The mental and substance use disorders disease group was the leading cause (23%) of total disease burden for Indigenous Australians, and was responsible for 42% of the non-fatal burden (YLD) (46% for males and 38% for females).

 - anxiety disorders (23% of burden due to mental and substance use disorders)